TeryakiiSauce/Everything-Barcodes-Pi/README.md

 ***[ MADE FOR THE RASPBERRY PI, hence the name ]***

 ### Description
-You can read barcodes (few only; check "[barcodes list.docx](https://github.com/TeryakiiSauce/Everything-Barcodes-Pi/blob/master/Resources/barcodes%20list.docx)" to print the list) and related info is displayed.
+You can read barcodes (check "[barcodes list.docx](https://github.com/TeryakiiSauce/Everything-Barcodes-Pi/blob/master/Resources/barcodes%20list.docx)" to print the list) and related info is displayed.
 You can even edit, remove, insert, and view all records!

 Before using the program make sure to install **PyMySQL**